 - In bracket 1, insert the date the terminal disclaimer was filed. - 2.
 In bracket 2, list the Patent Number and/or the Application Number (including series code and serial no.).
 Where an Application Number is listed, it must be preceded by the phrase -- any patent granted on Application Number--. - 3.
 One or more of the appropriate form paragraphs 14.26 to 14.32 MUST follow this form paragraph to indicate why the terminal disclaimer is not accepted. - 4.
-Form paragraph 14.35 may be used to inform applicant that an additional disclaimer fee will not be required for the submission of a replacement or supplemental terminal disclaimer.
+Form paragraph 14.35 may be used to inform applicant that the previously submitted disclaimer fee will be applied when a replacement or supplemental terminal disclaimer is submitted.

-$\P$ 14.26 Does Not Comply With 37 CFR 1.321 "Sub-Heading" Only
+¶ 14.26 Does Not Comply With 37 CFR 1.321 "Sub-Heading" Only